Understanding Hereditary Angioedema

 People with HAE are missing or have low levels of a protein called C1 esterase inhibitor (C1-INH); in some cases, the C1-INH levels are sufficient but the protein does not function properly.
 The defect with C1-INH lies within a person's genetic code, which is why HAE runs in families.

 HAE is classified into 3 types based on what problem the genetic defect causes.
 A person can have low levels of C1-INH in the body (type I HAE), poorly functioning C1-INH (type II HAE), or HAE with normal functioning C1-INH (formerly known as type III HAE).
-The last type is extremely rare and not well understood.
+The last type is not well understood.

 1 / 40,000 - 50,000